Incident reporting

 The incident notification information sheet has more information on what type of injuries, illness and incidents need to be reported.

-• report it to the regulator immediately, and
+• report it to the WHS regulator immediately, and

 • preserve the incident site until an inspector arrives or directs otherwise.
-This doesn’t prevent you helping an injured person or make the site safe.
+This doesn’t prevent help being provided to an injured person, removing a deceased person, making the site safe to minimise the risk of a further notifiable incident, or to facilitate a police investigation.

 Call 000 if there is an immediate risk to life.